awsdocs/amazon-ec2-user-guide/doc_source/elastic-ip-addresses-eip.md

 + A disassociated Elastic IP address remains allocated to your account until you explicitly release it\.
 + To ensure efficient use of Elastic IP addresses, we impose a small hourly charge if an Elastic IP address is not associated with a running instance, or if it is associated with a stopped instance or an unattached network interface\.
 While your instance is running, you are not charged for one Elastic IP address associated with the instance, but you are charged for any additional Elastic IP addresses associated with the instance\.
 For more information, see [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/on-demand/#Elastic_IP_Addresses)\.
 + An Elastic IP address is for use in a specific network border group only\.
-+ When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS hostname of the instance changes to match the Elastic IP address\.
++ When you associate an Elastic IP address with an instance that previously had a public IPv4 address, the public DNS host name of the instance changes to match the Elastic IP address\.
-+ We resolve a public DNS hostname to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance\.
++ We resolve a public DNS host name to the public IPv4 address or the Elastic IP address of the instance outside the network of the instance, and to the private IPv4 address of the instance from within the network of the instance\.
 + When you allocate an Elastic IP address from an IP address pool that you have brought to your AWS account, it does not count toward your Elastic IP address limits\.
 + When you allocate the Elastic IP addresses, you can associate the Elastic IP addresses with a network border group\.
 This is the location from which we advertise the CIDR block\.
 Setting the network border group limits the CIDR block to this group\.
 If you do not specify the network border group, we set the border group containing all of the Availability Zones in the Region \(for example, `us-west-2`\)\.